hexgeta/provex/README.md

-# ProvX - The Future of Disintermediation
+# ProveX - The Future of Disintermediation

 A pure static HTML/CSS/JS website showcasing the MrProve token and PrivateProver technology.